-Thank you for telling us why you wear the green ribbon pin.
+Thank you for telling us why you wear the Green Ribbon pin.
 Your support and stories fuel our life-changing work.
-We hope this inspires you to continue making a difference and speaking out about mental health.
+We hope this inspires you to continue making a difference and speaking about mental health.

 Help us make a difference by sharing your story online.
 Simply post a picture and tell us why you wear your Green Ribbon pin with our hashtag #PinItForMentalHealth.
 You can find us on Instagram: @mentalhealthfoundation and Twitter: @mentalhealth.

 To put mental health out in the open not to hide away

 I live with depression and I also work for the NHS in mental health so I am happy to be supporting and promoting this charity by wearing a green ribbon pin badge.

 As I am a carer for my brother who has extreme bipolar, I want to raise awareness of mental health problems

 Being a teacher I believe it is important for those to understand mental health